 Agriculture makes extensive use of energy and fossil fuels: current machines are powered by diesel or oil.

-Yet (as with cars) electric tractors and agricultural machines are nothing new: in the 30s they were common, even if powered through a cable connected to the grid.
+Yet (as with cars) electric tractors and agricultural machinery are nothing new: in the 30s they were common, even if powered through a cable connected to the mains.
 The crucial difference was in the reduction of battery costs.

-The "psychological" limit beyond which electric agriculture will no longer encounter obstacles is the possibility of storing enough energy to do a whole day's work with a single charge.
-Until then, the change will be "confined" to small and medium-sized agricultural machinery (even if we are unlikely to see machines larger than the current ones in the short term, if we think that the next generation can be without a human driver).
+The "psychological" limit beyond which electric agriculture will no longer encounter obstacles is the possibility of storing enough energy to do an entire day's work with a single charge.
+Until then the change will be "confined" to medium-small agricultural machinery (even if we are unlikely to see machines larger than the current ones in the short term, if we think that the next generation can be without a human driver).

 Here are 6 methods and machines that will be the protagonists of the next agricultural evolution.